What is CTC in India?

 |* Monetary value added to CTC|

-Paid to you monthly and form part of your take home (in-hand salary) after deducting income tax plus any additional state taxes.
+Paid to employee monthly and form part of your take home (in-hand salary) after deducting income tax plus any additional state taxes.

 Benefits that an employee enjoys without paying for them.
 Your company takes care of them but add their monetary value to your CTC.